Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 3. People do the best that they can with what they know.

 It’s like blaming a two-year old for drawing on the walls.
 They really don’t know any better and it’s unfair to blame them for being ignorant of the impact of their actions.
 They are doing the best that they can with what they know.
-Realizing this, will help you give other people the benefit of the doubt and empathize with their situation.
+Realizing this may help you give other people the benefit of the doubt and empathize with their situation.
 This was a game changer for me.

 The best way to cure ignorance is through education.
 Keep learning new things.
 If you’re dealing with difficult people, empathize and be curious about their strategies.
 By taking the initiative to listen and understand, you open others up to you and your ideas.
 When they give you permission, recommend a book, a movie or a person that will expose them to better strategies for life.
 Just be careful not to cross the line from being helpful to preachy.